cyb3rko/pincredible/README.md

 ## Legal Liability

 In no way do I accept liability for lost PINs and the resulting consequences or other consequences of using the app.
-Especially in the beta phase, but also afterwards, I do not guarantee that the app will always work properly and PINs will never be lost.
+I do not guarantee that the app will always work properly and PINs will never be lost.

 If you don't agree please don't use this app.